daniel-joanol/pgsql-populator/README.md

 ## Types and parameters

-Each variable type has its own parameters.

-One of these parameters is the string type, that will be used for all types.
+Each type has its own parameters, including the parameter string type, that will be used for all types.

-I describe below the types available and what parameters are expected for each one of them in the petitions, since this api has only one endpoint to create queries.
+I describe below the types available and what parameters are expected for each one of them in the petitions, since this api has only one endpoint to create queries (/api/v1/populator/).

 ### CHAR, SMALL_INT, INTEGER, BIG_INT, MONEY, BOOLEAN, UUID